UNIVERSITY OF SPLIT SCHOOL OF MEDICINE CURRICULUM

 Law and Strategy

 The University of Split School of Medicine Curriculum is based on the provisions of the Regulated Professions and Recognition of Foreign Professional Qualifications Act passed by the Croatian Parliament in 2009 (Official Gazette no. 124/09).
-Recommendations from Article 27 of the Regulated Professions and Recognition of Foreign Professional Qualifications Act of the Republic of Croatia are practically applied so that the training for medical doctors would guarantee that the student acquired the following knowledge and skills:
+Recommendations from Article 27 of the Regulated Professions and Recognition of Foreign Professional Qualifications Act of the Republic of Croatia are practically applied so that the training for medical doctors guarantees that the student acquires the following knowledge and skills:

 a) Adequate knowledge of sciences on which medicine is based and good understanding of scientific methods including the principles of biological functions and evaluation of scientifically established facts and data analysis.